 How to Write an Advance Health Care Directive?

 Opting to write an AHCD can be a tough choice.
-Still, it is important to make a document to be clear about your healthcare choices.
+Still, making a document to be clear about your healthcare choices is important.
 There are certain legal aspects that you must know before creating a health care directive.
 Thus, you might include some choices like:

 - How do you want your healthcare to be paid?